Lighthouse Friends Home Page

 Photograph courtesy U.S. Coast Guard

 Construction on the lighthouse began in 1818.
 As completion drew near, a growing network of cracks appeared on the tower.
 Then, on January 31, 1819, one side of the foundation suddenly settled, toppling the decorative columns and rendering the lighthouse useless.
 After receiving full remuneration, Lewis offered to build a new tower with a proper foundation for less than $10,000.
 Using materials from the condemned tower, Lewis built a second lighthouse on the island and gave his personal guarantee that it would be sound.
-Lewis’ light was activated in March of 1823 and served until 1856, when a tower was placed nearby at Pass a l’Outre.
+Lewis’ light was activated in March 1823 and served through most of 1855, when a tower was placed nearby at Pass a l’Outre.

 Storms, tides, and the current of the mighty river are constantly transforming the marshy land of the Birdfoot Delta.
 Over time, Frank’s Island gradually disappeared and Lewis’ abandoned tower settled some twenty feet into the mud.
 Remarkably, the tower remained erect for years, until in 2002 the tower's foundation was undermined, and it toppled into the murky water.

-As Northeast Pass, serviced by the Frank’s Island Lighthouse, started to shoal in, Pass a l’Outre to the north deepened, providing better access to the river for large vessels.
+As Northeast Pass, serviced by Frank’s Island Lighthouse, started to shoal in, Pass a l’Outre to the north deepened, providing better access to the river for large vessels.
 A tall iron tower in use at Head of Passes farther upstream was considered unnecessary, so rather than build a new lighthouse at Pass a l’Outre, the iron tower was dismantled and relocated.
-The light inside the Fresnel lens atop the tower was lit for the first time in its new location on December 6, 1855.
+Congress appropriated $6,000 on March 3, 1853 for moving the tower to Pass a l’Outre and building a small beacon at Head of Passes.
+A new dwelling was constructed for the keeper at Pass a l’Outre, and the light atop the relocated tower was lit for the first time in December 1855.
+John Lory, the last keeper of Frank’s Island Lighthouse, was the first keeper at Pass a l’Outre.
+The third-order lens installed atop the relocated iron tower produced a fixed white light varied every minute-and-a-half by a bright flash at a focal plane of seventy-seven feet.

-The lighthouse was put out of commission during the Civil War, as Union forces removed the Fresnel lens and Confederate soldiers later burned the keeper’s dwelling.
+The lighthouse was put out of commission during the Civil War, when in June 1861 Conference forces removed the lamps from the station and destroyed the 120 gallons of oil on hand.
+Union forces later took down the Fresnel lens, and Confederate soldiers burned the keeper’s dwelling on January 1, 1862.
 The light was returned to service on April 20, 1863, after a new keeper’s dwelling was built and the iron tower had received a new brick liner and a thick coat of coal tar for rust prevention.

 By 1868, the keeper’s dwelling, which rested on nine brick piers, had settled three feet into the soft ground.
 Around the same time, the tower also started to sink.
 The floor of the lighthouse was originally eight feet above the ground, but by 1876, water from high tides was flooding the tower floor.
-To provide continued access to the tower, the floor was raised five feet and the doorway heightened.
+To provide continued access to the tower, the floor was raised five feet and a three-foot-square section of the tower above the doorway was cut out to create a new entrance.

-The spiral bands had started to fade by the 1950s, and today the tower is only covered by rust and graffiti.
+The tower’s spiral bands had started to fade by the 1950s, and by the end of the century, the tower was covered by rust and graffiti.
 No outbuildings remain at the station.
 With less than half of its original height showing above ground, the metal tower continues to be ever so slowly swallowed up by the marshlands of the Birdfoot Delta.
 Around 2007, the lantern room, loosened by Hurricane Katrina, fell off the tower.
-It seems that it will be only a matter of time before the Pass a l’Outre Lighthouse, true to its name, passes beyond.
+It seems that it will be only a matter of time before Pass a l’Outre Lighthouse, true to its name, passes beyond.

 References